Our History

 Amongst these was Leatherface.
 Led by Frankie Stubbs and Dickie Hammond, the band reached a worldwide audience and stormed the alternative charts in the late 1980s / early 90s.
 Still hugely influential today, Leatherface’s DIY approach to music making and no-bullshit attitude set the blueprint in many ways for rock bands from Sunderland.

-Enter two lads who’d spent their youth playing in countless bands within The Bunker walls.
-Kenny Sanger and Adrian Woodland bought the building outright just before it was turned into an apartment block, and The Bunker was re-opened in 2000.
+Enter two young lads who’d spent their youth playing in countless bands within The Bunker walls, who then bought the building outright just before it was turned into an apartment block, and The Bunker was re-opened in 2001.
 In the following years the local scene truly flourished with the emergence of bands like The Futureheads, Field Music, Maximo Park and countless others.

 As well as rejuvenating the rehearsal and recording facilities, the duo created a record label, BunkerUK Records, which allowed local bands to propel their material to a wider audience.
 Chris Hair joined the team in 2002 and developed The Bunker Magazine, which supported and promoted this exciting and creative time for Sunderland.